-The Village has two active tax increment financing (TIF) redevelopment districts that serve to promote orderly redevelopment and to attract new investment in the area surrounding the Metra commuter rail station at Lehigh and Ferris Avenues and at the intersection of Dempster Street and Waukegan Road.
+The Village has three active tax increment financing (TIF) redevelopment districts that serve to promote orderly redevelopment and attract new investment in the area surrounding the Metra commuter rail station at Lehigh and Ferris Avenues and at the intersection of Dempster Street and Waukegan Road.
 These districts were created in accordance with Illinois state law regarding the use of TIF.